open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ### Using the map model

 The package uses a map model and layer model to internally handle the states of the map and layers.
 This is needed to support additional features like base layers.
-Because of that it is necessary to always use the methods provided by these models to manage at least the following features on map and layers (instead of using the raw OpenLayers instances directly):
+For this reason, always use the methods provided by these models to manage the following features on maps and layers (instead of using the raw OpenLayers instances directly):

 -   Map composition (access and configuration of layers, base layers, removing layers)
 -   Layer visibility
 -   Custom layer metadata (`attributes`)

-You should use the raw OL instances for other features (e.g. to control the visibility of a layer).
+You can use the raw OpenLayers instances for other features (for example to control the transparency of a layer).

 #### Using the map model and layer model in services

-Example: Center map to given coordinates using the map model and set layer visibilty using the layer model.
+Example: Center map to given coordinates using the map model and set layer visibility using the layer model.

 ```ts
 import { ServiceOptions, ServiceType } from "@open-pioneer/runtime";